bet4a/d3wiki/Time-Formatting.md

 <a name="format" href="#format">#</a> d3.time.<b>format</b>(<i>specifier</i>)

-Constructs a new time formatter using the given *specifier*.
+Constructs a new local time formatter using the given *specifier*.
 The specifier string may contain the following directives.

 * %a - abbreviated weekday name.
 * %A - full weekday name.